Why Is It Important to Plan the Budget of Your Amazon Advertising Campaigns?

 - Fixed Daily Account Budget

-This type of Amazon Ad Сampaign budget will help you figure out how much you can spend per day.
-In the case that you plan to run the Sponsored Product Ads continuously, this one can help you run a campaign at multiple days to gain more exposure.
+This type of Amazon Ad Сampaign Budget will help you to figure out how much you can spend per day.
+If you plan to run the Sponsored Product Ads continuously, this one can help you run a campaign on multiple days to gain more exposure.
 You can limit the general level of expenses for Ad campaigns per day if you want to cap off the total daily expenditure to get more control over the budget.

 For example, you launched 2 Ad Campaigns, each of which has a daily budget of $25.
 At the same time, you set a Fixed Daily Account Budget of $40.
 As soon as the total cost of the two campaigns reaches $40, both of them will be stopped until the beginning of the next day.
 And your Ads will no longer be shown, even if it happened before the lunch of the day.

-However, setting such a Fixed Budget can also be a bad strategy.
-For example, if your Advertising Campaigns are profitable, but you have set a limit, you may lose some traffic, and therefore some potential buyers.
+However, setting up such a Fixed Budget can also be a bad strategy.
+For example, if your Advertising Campaigns are profitable, but you have set a limit, you may lose some traffic, and therefore some potential buyers too.
 Therefore, you should use this option with caution when setting up Ads on Amazon.

-How Is Money Spent in Each Advertising Campaign?
+How Are Money Spent in Each Advertising Campaign?

-Setting limits on the Average Daily Budget and the Fixed Daily Account Budget depends on the marketing goals that you pursue, and also on what TACoS your advertisement has.
-About what ACoS, Break-Even ACoS, TACoS are, we have already discussed in this article.
-For now, just recall that if your Advertising Cost of Sales (ACoS) is within the target range while the Campaigns are fully using the daily budgets, then you can raise the campaign budgets.
-In the case that your campaigns fail to reach the daily budgets, then it’s time for you to lower that budget.
-You also need to reallocate that budget to campaigns that perform well to drive more traffic.
+Setting limits on the Average Daily Budget and the Fixed Daily Account Budget depends on the marketing goals you pursue, and what TACoS your advertisement has.
+We have already discussed ACoS, Break-Even ACoS, TACoS.
+For now, just say that if your Advertising Cost of Sales (ACoS) is within the target range while the Campaigns are fully using the daily budgets, then you can raise the campaign budgets.
+In case if your campaigns fail to reach the daily budget, then it’s time for you to lower the budget.
+You also need to reallocate the budget to other campaigns that perform well to drive more traffic.

-From this Amazon Ad budget explanation, you learned that planning your budget cleverly can help you prevent yourself from high advertising costs.
-By using any of the average daily budgets and fixed daily account budget, it’s a lot easier for you to allocate and spend your campaign budgets on Amazon efficiently.
+From this Amazon Ad budget explanation, you learned that planning your budget cleverly can help you to prevent yourself from high advertising costs.
+Using any of the average daily budgets and fixed daily account budget makes it easier for you to allocate and spend your campaign budgets on Amazon efficiently.